 1) Assist with pre-departure orientation seminar about Practical Information for Daily Life, Legal, Safety and Security Issues, Health Information, Emergency Contacts and Protocol, and Academics.
-The orientation covering logistics will be conducted by the Faculty Director in conjunction with the Global Education Center.
+The orientation covering logistics will be conducted by the Faculty Director in conjunction with the Office of International Engagement.
 A second orientation may be devoted to the thematic content of the trip and conducted by the Faculty Director and assistant faculty.

 2) Provide a bibliography and handouts to be distributed to the participants.
-If photocopying is needed, originals should be delivered to the Global Education Center two weeks prior to the date of the first orientation.
+If photocopying is needed, originals should be delivered to the Office of International Engagement two weeks prior to the date of the first orientation.

 1) Assist students throughout the program in logistical matters such as monitoring students during excursions, advising students on cultural issues, obtaining medical, legal or passport assistance, as necessary, and acting as a liaison with local housing provider.
-Inform the Global Education Center of any major issues.
+Inform the Office of International Engagement of any major issues.

 2) Provide formal and informal course lectures throughout.